copasi/python-copasi-testsuite/test-suite/README.md

 * `ignore_exception`: if present, any exception that occurs while running the test case will be ignored.
 Can be used in conjunction with `result:compare` to perform comparison of the test results.

+* `ignore_exit_code`: by default if CopasiSE returns a non-zero exit code, the test will be deemed as a failure.
+Adding this flag to the settings file will ignore exit codes.

 The settings file may contain additional parameters, that when specified will be passed along to the task / problem / method.